thrillstone/maas-docs-online/docs/group_howto/ght_event_mesh.rst

 .. image:: ../img/eventmesh9.jpg

 6. From the **Local Message VPN** section, choose the message VPN from your local messaging service.
-From the **Remote Message VPN** choose the remote messaging service to connect to.
+From the **Remote Message Service** choose the remote messaging service to connect to.
 Press the **Remote Connection Setup** button.

 .. image:: ../img/eventmesh10.jpg